Finding My Place in the Movement

 On Hostile Ground

-By Indirect Productions and Aubin Pictures (DVD & VHS, 23 minutes) Short version
+By Indirect Productions and Aubin Pictures (DVD, 23 minutes) Short version

 This documentary portrays the abortion-rights struggle through the personal stories of providers.
 They reveal how their professional choice has impacted their personal lives, and they express their personal, spiritual and political motivations in subtle terms.
 See the website for more information.